Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift: Principle

 \section{Principle}

-Classical MOT-based single-cell beam sources rely on extraction columns formed by apertures in the pushing-beam mirrors, as shown in Fig.~\ref{fig:principlecompara}(a).
-Within the extraction column, atoms are driven out by a unidirectional pushing beam.
+Classical MOT-based single-cell beam sources rely on extraction regions formed by apertures in the pushing-beam mirrors, as shown in Fig.~\ref{fig:principlecompara}(a).
+Within the extraction region, atoms are driven out by a unidirectional pushing beam.
 However, atoms in this region are heated rather than cooled along the longitudinal direction, typically resulting in longitudinal temperatures of several tens of millikelvin \cite{Lu1996}.

 To eliminate this heating while maintaining efficient extraction, we integrate an off-axis moving optical molasses (OM) with a 2D MOT, as illustrated in Fig.~\ref{fig:principlecompara}(b).
-The 2D MOT confines atoms within a cylindrical region and provides transverse cooling, while the moving OM—generated by symmetrically shifting the forward (FOM) and backward (BOM) OM beam frequencies by $\pm\delta_{\mathrm{OM}}$—cools atoms along the extraction axis and simultaneously tunes their mean velocity.
+The 2D MOT confines atoms within a cylindrical region and provides transverse cooling, while the moving OM-generated by symmetrically shifting the forward (FOM) and backward (BOM) OM beam frequencies by $\pm\delta_{\mathrm{OM}}$-cools atoms along the extraction axis and simultaneously tunes their mean velocity.
 The shifted OM acts in a moving reference frame defined by two pairs of counterpropagating beams intersecting at an angle $\theta$ relative to the extraction axis.
 After sufficient cooling, the mean atomic velocity is given by

 where $\lambda$ is the optical wavelength.

 We developed a two-level Doppler cooling and trapping model to evaluate the longitudinal heating in different single-cell configurations.
 Atoms are treated as massive particles subjected to stochastic scattering forces from the cooling lasers, including both fluctuating photon absorption and isotropic spontaneous emission.
 The average scattering rate $R_{{\rm scatt},i}$ and corresponding force $\boldsymbol{F}_{{\rm scatt},i}$ for each laser beam $i$ are